 Let us come to you

-One way to save your business traveling expenses and also time is by the idea of an on-site forklift training course.
-Our highly trained professionals will visit your site and conduct any course on your business premises.
+One way to save your business travel expenses and also time is by the idea of an on-site forklift training course.
+Our highly trained professionals will visit your site and conduct any training on your business premises.
 Because we will come during your working hours, you will not waste time and money closing your business.

 FORKLIFT COURSES FROM A COMPANY THAT CARES

 The counterbalance forklift is what most people think of when talking about forklift trucks.
 They are by far the most common fork truck in use in the world today.
 Their versatility means they are useful both inside and outside.

 No building site or farm is complete without a rough terrain, telescopic truck.
 With large tyres and high ground clearance there aren't many locations they can't work in.
 Some come equipped with legs for increased stability.

 The reach fork truck is a common sight in most warehouses.
 They have great manoeuvrability and the ability to reach into warehouse racking.
 Usually chosen when height, rather than weight is the main purpose of use.

 A VNA truck can fit into an aisle that is only a few centimetres wider than the truck.
 They are guided in these narrow spaces by either wire or rails.
 Their usual rated capacity is 1-1.6 tonnes with some models able to lift in excess of 15 metres.